Mike Farrell

 Michael Joseph Farrell Jr. (born February 6, 1939) is an American actor, best known for his role as Captain B.J.
 Hunnicutt on the television series M*A*S*H (1975–83).
-Farrell was a producer of Patch Adams (1998) starring Robin Williams, and starred in the television series Providence (1999–2002).
-He is also an activist and public speaker for various political causes.
+In addition, Farrell was a producer of Patch Adams (1998) starring Robin Williams, and he starred in the television series Providence (1999–2002).

+Farrell is also an activist and public speaker for various political causes.
+He has been the President of Death Penalty Focus since 1994.
+He is a long-time opponent of the death penalty.
+In 2001, Farrell said of the work: “I’ve wept many times.
+But I keep finding people who inspire me—some of them on death row, and more of them in the trenches, in the courts, in religious circles, fighting against the death penalty.”
+Farrell has helped raise defense funds for inmates he believes are innocent.

 Early life

-Farrell, one of four children, was born in St. Paul, Minnesota, the son of Agnes Sarah Cosgrove and Michael Joseph Farrell.
+Farrell, one of four children, was born in South St. Paul, Minnesota, the son of Agnes Sarah Cosgrove and Michael Joseph Farrell.

 When he was two years old, his family moved from South St. Paul to Hollywood, California, where his father worked as a carpenter on film sets.
 Farrell attended West Hollywood Grammar School in the same class as fellow actor Natalie Wood, and graduated from Hollywood High School.
 He served in the United States Marine Corps from 1957 to 1959.
 After being discharged, he worked at various jobs before becoming an actor.

 Acting career

 Early career

 During the 1960s, Farrell guest-starred in a few series.
-Notable roles included playing a young US Forest Service ranger in the Lassie episode "Never Look Back" (February 1967), Federal Agent Modell in the episode "Monkee Chow Mein" on The Monkees in 1967; as a bellhop (uncredited) in The Graduate in 1967; astronaut Arland in the episode "Genie, Genie, Who's Got the Genie?" on I Dream of Jeannie; an Army doctor in the episode "The Bankroll" of Combat!; and an ex-high school friend turned famous actor of Chet Kincaid in The Bill Cosby Show.
+Notable roles included playing a young US Forest Service ranger in the Lassie episode "Never Look Back" (February 1967); Federal Agent Modell in the episode "Monkee Chow Mein" on The Monkees in 1967; as a bellhop (uncredited) in The Graduate in 1967; astronaut Arland in the episode "Genie, Genie, Who's Got the Genie?" on I Dream of Jeannie; an Army doctor in the episode "The Bankroll" of Combat!; and an ex-high school friend turned famous actor of Chet Kincaid in The Bill Cosby Show.